A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Our Model

-where $P_\theta(\mathbf{O})$ is a prior on the generation order (we discuss it in Section~\ref{sec:soft}).
-To efficiently optimize this objective end-to-end, we will use tools from variational inference and also {\it stochastic softmax}, which will also be explained in Section~\ref{sec:latent}.
-One important requirement for applying the stochastic softmax is that both concept and relation identification models admit relaxation, i.e. they should be well-defined for real-valued $\mathbf{O}$.
+where $P_\theta(\mathbf{O})$ is a prior on the generation orders, discussed in Section~\ref{sec:soft}.
+To efficiently optimize this objective end-to-end, as will be discussed in Section~\ref{sec:latent}, we need to ensure that both concept and relation identification models admit relaxation, i.e., they should be well-defined for real-valued $\mathbf{O}$.

 In the following subsections, we go through concept identification, relation identification, and their corresponding relaxations.